Secret Invasion (miniseries): Episodes

-The series will consist of six episodes, directed by Thomas Bezucha and Ali Selim.
-The directors will either split the episodes evenly, or one will direct four episodes and the other two.

 Production

 Development

 In September 2020, Kyle Bradstreet was revealed to be developing a television series for the streaming service Disney+ centered on the Marvel Comics character Nick Fury.
 The character had previously been one of ten properties announced in September 2005 by Marvel Entertainment chairman and CEO Avi Arad as being developed for film by the newly formed studio Marvel Studios, after Marvel received financing to produce the slate of films to be distributed by Paramount Pictures; Andrew W. Marlowe was hired to write a script for a Nick Fury film in April 2006.
 In April 2019, after Samuel L. Jackson had portrayed Nick Fury in ten Marvel Cinematic Universe (MCU) films as well as the Marvel Television series Agents of S.H.I.E.L.D., Richard Newby from The Hollywood Reporter felt it was time the character received his own film, calling the character "the MCU's most powerful asset yet to be fully untapped".
 Jackson was attached to reprise his role in Bradstreet's series, with the latter writing and serving as executive producer.

 In December 2020, Marvel Studios President Kevin Feige officially announced a new series titled Secret Invasion, with Jackson co-starring with Ben Mendelsohn in his MCU role of Talos.
-The series is based on the 2008–09 comic book storyline of the same name, with Feige describing it as a "crossover event series" that would tie-in with future MCU films; the series' premise further described it as a crossover event series.
+The series is based on the 2008–09 comic book storyline of the same name, with Feige describing it as a "crossover event series" that would tie-in with future MCU films; the series' official premise further described it as a crossover event series.
 Marvel Studios chose to make a Secret Invasion series instead of a film because it allowed them to do something different than they had done before.
-Directors were being lined up for the series by April 2021, with Thomas Bezucha and Ali Selim attached a month later.
-Marvel Studios' Feige, Louis D'Esposito, Brad Winderbaum, and Jonathan Schwartz also serve as executive producers.
-The series will consist of six 40–50 minute episodes.
+Bradstreet had worked on scripts for the series for about a year, before he was replaced with Brian Tucker.
+Directors were being lined up by April 2021.
+Thomas Bezucha and Ali Selim were attached to direct the series a month later, with each expected to direct three episodes and work on the story.
+However, Bezucha left the series during production because of scheduling conflicts with reshoots, and Selim ultimately directed all six episodes.
+The series reportedly went through multiple issues during pre-production, which necessitated Marvel Studios' executive Jonathan Schwartz becoming more involved with the series to get it "back on track" as it had fallen behind schedule and risked some actors becoming unavailable due to other commitments.
+The episodes were described as being an hour-long each, with the series ultimately totaling approximately 4.5 hours.
+Marvel Studios' Feige, Louis D'Esposito, Victoria Alonso, Brad Winderbaum, and Schwartz served as executive producers on the series alongside Jackson, Selim, Bradstreet, and Tucker.
+The budget for the series was $211.6 million.
+This was noted for being a large budget compared to the content in the series, which did not use large action set pieces or extensive visual effects.
+Extensive reshoots were believed to partially be the reason for the large budget.